Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 The Freedom of Information Act (FOIA) grants US citizens the right to obtain government records from state or federal organizations.
 Thanks to the Illinois Freedom of Information Act, residents—through written requests—are permitted to access recorded information, maps, letters, and other kinds of public records.1

 These various records can be found using both free government resources, and paid government resources, in addition to paid and/or free third-party sites.
 Of course, the obvious upside of government resources is that it’s coming straight from the source, but oftentimes users must reveal their own identities to access government records.
-Yet, some of these government databases can be out of date or difficult to navigate so third-party sites can often guide users in the right direction.

 Regardless of which source is used, everyone must know what documents contain the sought-after information, where they’re hosted, the appropriate government agency, type of court, etc.